RIGID: Robust Linear Regression with Missing Data: Introduction

 Our contribution in this paper consists of the following aspects.
 First, we show that robust linear regression with missing data can be reduced from a min-max program to an unconstrained convex program.
 The resulting program admits a special structure which further enables us to reformulate it as minimizing a convex function subject to linear constraints, for which we can obtain a closed-form solution to the corresponding proximal operator.
 As a result, we can design an alternating direction method of multipliers (ADMM) framework to obtain the robust solution.
 Second, by considering a reasonably realistic setup, we present a closed-form representation of the expected robust risk as a proxy for big data regimes.
 Despite its complex structure, we present some characteristics of the robust risk and its solution.
 We also discuss the process of estimating the parameters involved in our robust formulation, and present mathematical guarantees for their estimation quality.

 The rest of the paper is organized as follows.
 In Section~\ref{PS}, we present the statement of our problem and reformulate the robust regression of incomplete data as a convex optimization problem.
 In Section~\ref{cvx}, we discuss an ADMM approach to solve the convex reformulated problem.
 In Section~\ref{robust}, we focus on the asymptotic behavior of our loss function, and its characterization.
 Section~\ref{sec:EstSufSt} discusses the estimation of the data mean and the covariance matrix from incomplete data, to be used in our robust formulation.
 Finally, we present our numerical experiments in Section~\ref{numerical} followed by some concluding remarks in Section \ref{conclude}.
-The proofs of the technical results, some additional discussions, and more experimental details are moved to the Appendices.
+The proofs of the technical results are mainly presented in the Appendix, however, to abide by the page limit, some proofs, technical discussions, and experimental details are presented as Supplementary Material.

 \paragraph{Notation.} We follow standard notations.
 Vectors and matrices are written with boldface.
 Unless specified, for a given index set $A$, $\vx_A$ denotes the restriction of the vector $\vx$ to the indices in $A$.
 Similarly, $\mX_{AA'}$ represents the restriction of the matrix $\mX$ to rows in $A$, and columns in $A'$.
 The complement of the set $A$ is denoted by $A^c$.
 Given an integer $p$, the set $\{1,2,\ldots,p\}$ is denoted by $[p]$.
 Given a matrix $\mS$, the notations $\mS\succ \boldsymbol{0}$ and $\mS\succeq\boldsymbol{0}$ indicate $\mS$ being positive definite, and positive semi-definite, respectively.